Presumed Innocent (novel): Plot

-The novel begins with the discovery of the body of Carolyn Polhemus, an assistant prosecuting attorney in fictional Kindle County.
+Carolyn Polhemus, an assistant prosecuting attorney in fictional Kindle County, is found murdered in her apartment.
 She is the victim of what appears to be a sexual bondage encounter gone wrong, killed by a single blow to the skull with an unknown object while tied up.

 Rožat "Rusty" Sabich, a Kindle County prosecutor and co-worker of Carolyn, is assigned her case by his boss, district attorney Raymond Horgan.
-Horgan is currently losing his re-election campaign against Nico Della Guardia, an old protege turned rival, and informs Rusty that his continued employment is entwined with Raymond's victory, which he believes hinges on finding and convicting Carolyn's killer.
-This is further complicated by the fact that Rusty had a brief affair with Carolyn that ended months before her murder.
+Raymond is currently losing his re-election campaign against Nico Della Guardia, an old protege turned rival, and informs Rusty that his continued employment is entwined with Raymond's victory, which he believes hinges on finding and convicting Carolyn's killer.
+This is further complicated by the fact that Rusty had a brief affair with Carolyn which ended months before her murder.
 She dumped him when he showed little interest in taking Raymond's job for himself, causing him to realize her ambitious, conniving nature.

-Despite his obvious conflict of interest, Rusty takes charge of the investigation but makes clumsy attempts to divert its areas of inquiry away from the DA's office, and by extension himself.
+With his obvious conflict of interest, Rusty takes charge of the investigation and makes clumsy attempts to divert its areas of inquiry away from the DA's office, and by extension himself.
 He's assisted by his friend Det.
 Dan "Lip" Lipranzer, whom Rusty replaces the originally assigned officer with.
 Rusty learns Raymond also had a brief relationship with Carolyn but recognized her intentions far more quickly and broke it off.
 The only person who knows of Rusty's own affair is his wife, Barbara, and the subsequent strain on their marriage led him to seek psychiatric help.
-Throughout the novel he reflects on various relationships in his life: with his late father, a closed-off, angry man; with Nico, a friendship that soured due to uncontrollable circumstances; with Barbara, a volatile mixture of devotion and disdain; and Carolyn, which he has struggled to define since its end.
+Throughout the novel he reflects on various relationships in his life: with his late father, a closed-off, angry man; with Nico, a friendship soured by uncontrollable circumstances; with his son Nathaniel, his one purely loving relationship; with Barbara, a volatile mixture of devotion and disdain; and Carolyn, which he has struggled to define since its end.

-Horgan loses the election and, within days of taking office, Nico charges Rusty with Carolyn's murder, encouraged by his overzealous deputy, Tommy Molto.
+Raymond loses the election and, within days of taking office, Nico charges Rusty with Carolyn's murder, encouraged by his overzealous deputy, Tommy Molto.
 Rusty hires Alejandro "Sandy" Stern, an Argentinean defense lawyer who has been a frequent opponent over the years, to represent him.
 The judge assigned to the case is Larren Lyttle, an old friend and colleague of Raymond's who has an acrimonious history with Tommy.